Skip To Content

 9. Misaligned Bite

-Bleeding gums could be the result of a misaligned bite.
-If you have a misaligned bite, you could be putting excess pressure on certain parts of your mouth when you bite down, clench or grind your teeth.
-This uneven pressure can have negative impacts on affected areas, leading to tissue deterioration, gum recession and gum bleeding.
+A misaligned bite can also cause gum-related issues.
+If you have a misaligned bite, you could be putting excess pressure on certain parts of your mouth when you bite down, clench, or grind your teeth.
+This uneven pressure can have negative impacts on affected areas, leading to tissue deterioration and gum recession.
+It’s also one of many causes of bleeding gums.

 10. Smoking or Vaping